Policy Name: Grant Proposal Development, Submission and Acceptance

 a.
 Process for Proposal Development: Once a grant proposal has been approved to proceed with proposal development, a funding search will be conducted, if not identified at the time of submission.
 Once a prospective funder has been identified, proposals planned for submission will be added to the grants calendar, and the Office of Government, Grants, & Alumni will assist the project director with proposal development.

 b.
-Approval for Submission: At least one week prior to a submission deadline, the Office of Government, Grants, & Alumni will request authorization to submit the proposal from the President.
+Approval for Submission: At least one week prior to a submission deadline, the Office of Government, Grants, & Alumni will request authorization to submit the proposal from the President, Senior Vice President and Chief Financial Officer, or OCC Foundation Executive Director, as appropriate to the funding source and amount.
 Presentation of the proposal to the President will be made once all involved or impacted areas of the College have reviewed and approved the proposal.
 Further all project budgets must be reviewed and approved by the Senior Vice President and Chief Financial Officer, or designee, prior to submission.

 3. Acceptance of Grants